treehouses/cli/README.md

         <daily|weekly|monthly>
 internet                                  checks if the rpi has access to internet services [service_name] [command]         executes the given command on the specified service
-           [Planet]                       Planet Learning is a generic learning system built in Angular & CouchDB [Kolibri]                      Kolibri is the offline learning platform from Learning Equality [Nextcloud]                    Nextcloud is a safe home for all your data.
-Access & share your files, calendars, contacts, mail & more from any device, on your terms [Netdata]                      Netdata is distributed, real-time performance and health monitoring for systems and applications
-           [Mastodon]                     Mastodon is a free, open-source social network server, a decentralized solution to commercial platforms
-           [Pi-hole]                      The Pi-hole® is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software
-           [PrivateBin]                   PrivateBin is a minimalist, open source online pastebin where the server has zero knowledge of pasted data
-           [Portainer]                    Portainer is a lightweight management UI which allows you to easily manage your different Docker environments (Docker hosts or Swarm clusters) [Ntopng]                       ntopng is the next generation version of the original ntop, a network traffic probe that monitors network usage tor [list|add|delete|deleteall|start]     deals with services on tor hidden network [stop|destroy|notice|status|refresh] bootoption <console|desktop> [autologin]  sets the boot mode
+           [planet]                       planet Learning is a generic learning system built in Angular & CouchDB [kolibri]                      kolibri is the offline learning platform from Learning Equality [nextcloud]                    nextcloud is a safe home for all your data, files, etc [netdata]                      netdata is distributed, real-time performance and health monitoring for systems [mastodon]                     mastodon is a free, open-source social network server [pi-hole]                      the Pi-hole® is a DNS sinkhole that protects your devices from unwanted content [privateBin]                   privateBin is a minimalist, open source online pastebin [portainer]                    portainer is a lightweight management UI for Docker environments [ntopng]                       ntopng is a network traffic probe that monitors network usage tor [list|add|delete|deleteall|start]     deals with services on tor hidden network [stop|destroy|notice|status|refresh] bootoption <console|desktop> [autologin]  sets the boot mode